salesforcecli/plugin-functions/messages/env.var.get.md

 # summary

-display a single config value for an environment
+Display a single config variable for an environment.

+# description

+You must provide the '--target-compute' flag and the key to retrieve.

 # examples

-$ sfdx env:var:get foo --target-compute=my-environment
+- Get a config variable:

+  <%= config.bin %> <%= command.id %> [KEY] --target-compute environment-alias

+# flags.environment.summary

+Environment to retrieve variables from.

 # flags.environment.deprecation